School Board Policy 506 -

 M. To recognize and respect the rights of others.

-VI.
+VIII.
 Code of Student Conduct

 A. The following are examples of unacceptable actions subject to intervention by the school district.
 These examples are not intended to be an exclusive list.
 Any student who engages in any of these activities shall be responded to and supported in repairing and restoring harm caused in accordance with this policy.
 This policy applies to all school buildings, school grounds, and school property or property immediately adjacent to school grounds; school-sponsored activities or trips; school bus stops; school buses, school vehicles, school contracted vehicles or any other vehicles approved for school district purposes; the area of entrance or departure from school premises or events; and all school-related functions, school-sponsored activities, events, trips, virtual learning spaces, and school-sponsored social media platforms.
 School district property also may mean a student’s walking route to and from school for purposes of attending school or school-related functions, activities, or events.
 While the school district will provide interventions when students do not follow school rules and policies in this policy and others alike in these locations, settings, and events, the school district does not represent that it will provide supervision or assume liability at these locations and events.
 This policy also applies to any student whose actions at any time or in any place, including online, interfere with or obstruct the mission or operations of the school district or the safety or welfare of the student, other students, or employees.